rkuma183/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

    Rather than booting up to the Linux command line and
    <a target="_blank" href="https://www.raspberrypi.org/documentation/configuration/raspi-config.md">
    raspi-config</a>,
-   the default behaviour with Jessie is now to boot up to the desktop GUI (version 3 of GTK+, the user interface toolkit used for the LXDE desktop environment).
+   the default behaviour since Jessie is now to boot up to the desktop GUI (version 3 of GTK+, the user interface toolkit used for the LXDE desktop environment).

    ### Exit and return to GUI